A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 \subsection{Towards Scalability in Graph Transformer}

 Recall that the self-attention mechanism in Transformers introduces a quadratic computational complexity regarding the number of nodes.
-Since real-world graphs may contain millions or even billions of nodes, Transformers often struggle to scale to large graph efficiently.
+Since real-world graphs may contain millions or even billions of nodes, Transformers often struggle to scale to large graphs efficiently.
 Thus, designing efficient attention mechanisms for large-scale graphs remains a significant challenge for the scalability of GTs.

-To reduce the complexity of attention mechanism to linear, one most straightforward approach is to integrating GNNs with linear Transformers.
+To reduce the complexity of the attention mechanism to linear, one most straightforward approach is to integrate GNNs with linear Transformers.
 For example, GraphGPS~\cite{rampavsek2022recipe} adopts established Transformers that utilize linear attention mechanisms, e.g., combining Performer~\cite{choromanski2021rethinking} and BigBird~\cite{zaheer2020big} with other GNN modules.
 Nonetheless, experiments on GraphGPS reveal that although linear attention mechanisms improve scalability, they tend to degrade performance.
-SGFormer~\cite{wu2023sgformer}, an alternative ensemble-based GT, introduces a linear attention mechanism with self-loop propagation.
+SGFormer~\cite{wu2024simplifying}, an alternative ensemble-based GT, introduces a linear attention mechanism with self-loop propagation.
 Theoretical analysis demonstrates that a single-layer attention is sufficient to capture global interactions, enabling SGFormer to achieve scalability and competitive accuracy in node classification tasks.
+Another linear GT, Polynormer~\cite{deng2024polynormer} implements a local-to-global attention mechanism, which learns high-degree polynomial from input features, including node features and graph structure.

 CobFormer~\cite{xing2024less} presents a bi-level global attention module aimed at mitigating the over-globalization issue while simultaneously reducing model complexity.
 Initially, CobFormer partitions the entire graph into clusters.
 Subsequently, a bi-level attention mechanism operates at both the intra-cluster and inter-cluster levels, which reduces memory consumption significantly.
 Similarly, Polynormer~\cite{deng2024polynormer} introduces a linear framework by polynomial network, where each output element is represented as a polynomial function of the input features.
 To enable permutation equivariance and combine local and global information, it calculates local attention on neighboring nodes and global attention on the entire graph as the coefficients in the polynomial network.